StarLegacy/StarLegacy.Wiki/New Player Guide.md

 ### Claiming Land
 Now with a base set up you should protect it using GriefPrevention, or GP for short.
 You can do a basic claim using `/claim`.
 To do more advanced stuff like custom sizes and shapes, you'll need a golden shovel (gold can be acquired on asteroids).
 You may only have one GP claim in a world, but you can expand them later with a golden shovel.
 For more info, you should check out the tutorial in this [video on YouTube](http://bit.ly/mcgpuser).

-> Warning: Claiming an area to protect a ship while in space is against the rules!
-Only use claim to protect your builds.
-However, you may still park your ship within this area, given that it's within your build area i.e. your base.''
+> Warning: Claiming an area in space with GriefPrevention is not possible!
+You must make a nation space claim!

 ### Discord
 Join us on Discord for more up-to-date information on changes!